Recurrence for semi-decompositions: Introduction

-Equicontinuity, recurrence, periodicity, and minimality are fundamental properties of topological dynamics.
-There are several relations among them (see Figure~\ref{Fig:implications}).
+From a group action point of view, there are various relations among variants of recurrence (see Figure~\ref{Fig:implications}).
 For instance, the equivalence of equicontinuity and closedness of the orbit closure relation (i.e. $R$-closedness) for the product action for group actions on compact Hausdorff spaces is shown \cite[Lemma~4.3 p.25 and Proposition~4.11 p.29]{ellis1969lectures}.
 On the other hand, the equivalence of equicontinuity and the closedness of the orbit closure relation does not hold \cite{knight1986cer,salem2018group}.
 The equivalence of closedness of the orbit closure relations and characteristic $0$ property is shown for group actions on Hausdorff spaces in \cite[Theorem~9]{knight1986cer} (also \cite[Theorem~1.7]{elaydi1982char}) and more generally for decompositions on Hausdorff space \cite[Corollary 3.1]{yokoyama2013recurrence}.
 Any equicontinuous group action on a Hausdorff space is distal (in the sense of \cite[Definition~4.5 p.41]{ellis2014automorphisms}) (cf. \cite[Proposition~15.3]{ellis2014automorphisms}).
 The distal property implies pointwise almost periodicity (i.e. $T_1$-separation axiom for the orbit class space) for any group action on a locally compact Hausdorff space such that any orbit closures are compact, from \cite[Theorem~1]{ellis1958distal} and \cite[Theorem~7 p.11]{auslander1988minimal}.
+This paper demonstrates similar relations for semi-decompositions and the difference between the recurrent concepts for group actions and those even for semi-group actions.

-The equicontinuty implies characteristic $0$ properties and the closedness of the orbit closure relation for a group action on a compact Hausdorff space \cite[Proposition~4.10]{ellis1969lectures}, for abelian group action on locally compact Hausdorff uniformizable space \cite[Theorem~4.2]{elaydi1982p}, and group actions with compact orbit closure on locally compact Hausdorff uniformizable spaces \cite[Theorem~2, Proposition~6, Theorem~9]{knight1986cer}.
-Moreover, the implication is stated in \cite[Exercise~6(a) p.46]{auslander1988minimal} without proof in the group action case.
+In addition, the equicontinuty implies characteristic $0$ properties and the closedness of the orbit closure relation for a group action on a compact Hausdorff space \cite[Proposition~4.10]{ellis1969lectures}, for abelian group action on locally compact Hausdorff uniformizable space \cite[Theorem~4.2]{elaydi1982p}, and group actions with compact orbit closure on locally compact Hausdorff uniformizable spaces \cite[Theorem~2, Proposition~6, Theorem~9]{knight1986cer}.
+Moreover, the implication is stated in \cite[Exercise~6(a) p.46]{auslander1988minimal} in the group action case.
 Therefore we ask whether this implication holds in general.
 More precisely, we ask the following question.

 \begin{question} Does the equicontinuity make the orbit closure relations closed in general? \end{question}